aryan355-pr/aryan355-pr.github.io/README.md

 ## Development
 - `index.html`, `styles.css`, `script.js`
 - Uses CSS variables for theming and responsiveness (print-friendly)
-- This is created from scratch by help of chatgpt.
+- This is created from scratch with help of chatgpt.

 ## Inspiration
 - From MIT (https://www.rle.mit.edu/boib/#/)